 Compact SUV buyers who want a true ‘SUV’ that fits with their active lifestyle.
 It will also appeal to those who want something different to the norm and, from a practical point of view, to those who want versatility and safety as well as individuality.
 The Trailhawk’s also a worthy option for anyone who’s serious about straying from the beaten track, turning in an off-road performance that’s unheard of in the sector.

-Offers available on Jeep Compass vehicles ordered between 01/10/18 and 31/12/18 and registered by 31/03/19.
-Jeep Deposit Contribution only available in conjunction with Jeep Horizon PCP.
-With Jeep Horizon PCP you may return the vehicle instead of making the final payment.
-It must be in good condition and if you exceed the agreed annual mileage, you will be charged 6p per mile for exceeding 10,000 miles p.a in these examples.
+Terms and conditions: *Offer available on Jeep® Compass range ordered between 01/04/20 and 30/06/20 & registered by 30/09/20.
+48 month term.
+Minimum 19% customer deposit required.
+Model shown is Compass Limited 1.4 Multiair 170hp 4X4 with options (Bicolour paint at £1,100) which will increase the customer deposit to 20%.
+Jeep® Deposit Contribution varies across the range and is only available in conjunction with Jeep® Horizon PCP.
+Optional final payment varies depending on version.
+With Jeep® Horizon PCP, you may return the vehicle instead of making the final payment.
+It must be in good condition and if you exceed the agreed annual mileage, you will be charged 6p per mile for exceeding 10,000 miles p.a. in these examples.
+Job loss protection is only available in conjunction with Jeep Horizon PCP for customers becoming involuntarily unemployed or being unable to work due to accident or sickness provided that specific requirements are met.
+Job loss protection can be activated any time in the first 12 months of the agreement and up to 7 payments will be waived.
+Restrictions apply.
 Subject to status.
 Guarantees may be required.
-Ts&Cs apply.
-At participating retailers only.
-Jeep Financial Services, SL1 0RW.
+T&Cs apply.
+Participating retailers only.
+Jeep® Financial Services, SL1 0RW.